 - Topics will be assigned two weeks before the initial meeting.
-Therefore, there will be a pre-meeting at the end of January / beginning of February where students can choose their topic.
+Therefore, there will be a pre-meeting on January 29, 2 - 3 pm in CAB H 53.
 The meeting is mandatory in order to participate in the course.

 The list of papers will be published shortly before the initial meeting.
 Topics will cover the following areas: